dirtsimple/imposer/README.md

   The purpose of this event is to let you disable functionality that should only be available to persistent (i.e. project-defined) states, and not from states added to the command line.

-* `imposer_loaded` -- fires when all state files are finished loading, but before jq is run to produce the configuration JSON.
+* `all_states_loaded` -- fires when all state files are finished loading, but before jq is run to produce the configuration JSON.
 You can hook this to add additional data or jq code that will postprocess your configuration in some fashion.

-* `json_loaded` -- fires after jq has been run, with the JSON configuration in the read-only variable `$IMPOSER_JSON`.
+* `before_apply` -- fires after jq has been run, with the JSON configuration in the read-only variable `$IMPOSER_JSON`.
 You can hook this event to run shell operations before any PHP code is run.

-* `imposer_done` -- fires after `wp eval-file` has been run, allowing you to run additional shell commands after all the PHP code has been run.
+* `after_apply` -- fires after `wp eval-file` has been run, allowing you to run additional shell commands after all the PHP code has been run.

 Of course, just like with Wordpress, you are not restricted to the built-in events!
 You can create your own custom events, and trigger them with `event emit`, `event fire`, etc..
 (See the [event API docs](https://github.com/bashup/events/#readme) for more info.)

+Note: if your state file needs to run shell commands that will change the state of the system in some way, you must **only** run these commands during the `before_apply` or `after_apply` events, so that they are only run by the  `imposer apply` subcommand and not by diagnostic commands like `imposer json` or `imposer php`.

 ## Installation, Requirements, and Use